ambibma/flutterMeals/README.md

-# flutter_meals
+# Flutter Meals

-A new Flutter project.
+A flutter project built to solidify knowledge in learning multi-screen navigation and managing state.

 ## Getting Started